Grace's Guide

 The third section of the works was the Shepcote Lane site, between that road and the Sheffield Canal.
 This was the site used by Edgar Allen Tools, makers of "Stag" brand engineers cutting tools, and the layout facilities of the railway track work department, makers of some of the most complex railway crossings in the country including the major crossing built for the east end of Newcastle Central station where the tracks of the East Coast Main Line crossed the local network after leaving the station platforms.
 This was constructed in sections in Sheffield and re-assembled on site.
 With track rationalisation this crossing was simplified using a new configuration.
 In connection with EA Foundry (and their Non-Destructive Testing facility to ensure quality) they were the first in Britain to develop cast manganese high speed main line turnouts.

-It was seen in the mid-1960s that some rationalisation was needed within the Sheffield steel industry, particularly steel founding.
+Mid-1960s it was seen that some rationalisation was needed within the Sheffield steel industry, particularly steel founding.
 With respect to this Edgar Allen split into separate companies: EA Foundry, EA Steels, EA Engineering, and with one of its subsidiaries, Aerex Limited, EA Aerex.
 Similar moves were taking place at Samuel Osborn and Co, Jessop Saville and Co and Hadfields

-The intention was to merge the foundry interests of the four companies to form one large steel foundry with the capability of making castings from a few ounces to 40 tons, with only English Steel Corporation's Grimesthorpe foundry in the city able to make larger.
-As negotiations were taking place the deal fell through leaving Osbourne's and Hadfield's to merge, with the foundry being located on Hadfield's East Hecla (Vulcan Road) site, and Edgar Allen's to purchase Jessop's, relocating Jessop's special alloy (medium frequency) melting on Edgar's Sheffield Road site and the 3-ton electric furnace at one end of the Tropenas Melting Shop.
+1967 The intention was to merge the foundry interests of the four companies to form one large steel foundry with the capability of making castings from a few ounces to 40 tons, with only English Steel Corporation's Grimesthorpe foundry in the city able to make larger castings.
+As negotiations were taking place the deal fell through leaving Osbourne's and Hadfield's to merge, with the foundry being located on Hadfield's East Hecla (Vulcan Road) site, and Edgar Allen's to purchase Jessop's[18], relocating Jessop's special alloy (medium frequency) melting to Edgar's Sheffield Road site and the 3-ton electric furnace to one end of the Tropenas Melting Shop.

-The Imperial works site closed in 1988 with the work being transferred to another foundry within the group.
+1988 The Imperial works site closed with the work being transferred to another foundry within the group.
 The Sheffield Road site was also closed at the same time, cleared and now houses a budget price hotel and a catering outlet.

 There were several companies within the Edgar Allen group: Aerex, British Rema Manufacturing, Hollow Drill Steel Co and Openshaw Forge